jacobkimmel/jacobkimmel.github.io/about.md

 ## Hi, I'm Jacob

-I lead research as a member of the founding team at [NewLimit](https://newlimit.com), an ambitious biotechnology company developing epigenetic reprogramming therapeutics.
+I co-founded and lead research at [NewLimit](https://newlimit.com), an ambitious biotechnology company developing epigenetic reprogramming therapeutics.

 Previously, I led a research program at [Calico](http://calicolabs.com) as a Principal Investigator and Computational Fellow and worked as a Data Scientist in Calico's Computing group.
 My lab focused on repurposing developmental programs to [restore youthful gene expression in old cells](https://reprog.research.calicolabs.com/).